counterbeing/homepage/hugo_tech_blog/content/bytes/a-single-singleton-in-ruby.md

 +++
 date = "2016-12-13T18:22:26-08:00"
-title = "A Single Singleton in Ruby" description = "What is a singleton anyway?" type = "post" toc = true tags = ["ruby"]
+title = "A Single Singleton in Ruby" description = "What is a singleton anyway?
+How do we use them to put large blocks of text in code." type = "post" toc = true tags = ["ruby"]